Calisthenics Equipment: How To Build An Amazing Home Gym

 Another way we like to use resistance bands is for flexibility.

 Our most common stretch is lying on our backs, keeping one leg on the ground and the other raised.

 We grab the band, place it around the foot of the raised leg, then pull towards our face.

-Bands are indeed a great addition to your calisthenics equipment.
-They can help you progress through exercises or make some of them harder.
+Bands are a great addition to your calisthenics equipment.

-If you only want the bare minimum, you can skip grabbing them.
+If you only want the bare minimum, you can skip them.

 However, if you plan on making your own calisthenics home gym or want to progress as fast as possible, then you should grab a pair.